kevintruong/til/Networking,-Part-5:-Shutting-down-ports,-reusing-ports-and-other-tricks.md

 ## Can a TCP client bind to a particular port?

 Yes!
 In fact outgoing TCP connections are automatically bound to an unused port on the client.
-Usually it's unnecessary to explicitly set the port on the client because the system will intelligently find an unusued port on a reasonable interface (e.g. the wireless card, if currently connected by WiFi connection).
+Usually it's unnecessary to explicitly set the port on the client because the system will intelligently find an unused port on a reasonable interface (e.g. the wireless card, if currently connected by WiFi connection).
 However it can be useful if you needed to specifically choose a particular ethernet card, or if a firewall only allows outgoing connections from a particular range of port values.

 To explicitly bind to an ethernet interface and port, call `bind` before `connect`